corneliusdavid/GitTest/README.md

 Hopefully this new commit will be verified.
 Forgot to tell git about signing key.
 Also forgot to tell git to always sign commits.

+That worked--trying it from my main Win 10 VM now.